Woife5/DPP-documentation/bes_air/bes_air.md

 ## Implementation

-For the most part of the semester we worked on each component of the final project individually.
+For the most part of the semester, we worked on each component of the final project individually.
 All components were tested on their own first and then in combination with the others they have to interact with.
-Only after the christmas break we started integrating all different hardware and software-parts into a final prototype.
+Only after the christmas break, we started integrating all different hardware and software-parts into a final prototype.
-The different stages of the implementation described more detailed in the dedicated subpages, starting with the [initial testing](02_initial_testing.md).
+The different stages of the implementation are described more detailed in the dedicated subpages, starting with the [initial testing](02_initial_testing.md).

 ## Materials and tools